mogorman/papyrus/readme.md

 mirror: https://github.com/mogorman/papyrus

-I got the +20v and +15v working but not the -15v or -22v
+I got the +20v and +15v working but not the -15v or -22v.
+I need to figure out what is wrong with using part without diodes.

+working on lm32 core into project